KristenZhao/constantinelignos.github.io/pybootcamp/iteration2.md

 1. An outer loop that loops over the filenames
 2. A middle loop that loops over the lines of each file
-3. An inner loop that loops over the words of each line and increments their count
+3. An inner loop that loops over the words of each line

+Once you have the words corresponding to all of the files, you can just provide them to a `Counter` and it will create the counts for you.

 To show that the counts are correct, you should call get the 10 most common words using the `most_common` method on the counter and print